apptainer/singularity-admindocs/admin_quickstart.rst

+.. _admin-quick-start:

 Admin Quick Start
 =================

 This document will cover installation and administration points of Singularity on a Linux host.
-For all other information, and installation for other OS(s), see the `user guide <https://www.sylabs.io/guides/3.0/user-guide/installation.html>`_.
+For all other information, and installation for other OS(s), see the `user installation guide <https://www.sylabs.io/guides/3.0/user-guide/installation.html>`_.

 For any additional help or support contact the
 `Sylabs team <https://www.sylabs.io/contact/>`_, or send a email to `support@sylabs.io <mailto:support@sylabs.io>`_.